-What is the Best Car Battery for Arizona Drivers?
+Best Car Battery for Arizona

 Arizona's heat can be notoriously hard on car batteries, and it's not fun when your battery dies and leaves you stranded on the side of the road.
-It's a common problem: a rise in temperature of 15 degrees can cut your car’s battery life in half as the battery fluids are evaporated at a higher rate in those sweltering summers, and AAA responds to thousands of dead battery situations every year.
+It's a common problem: a rise in temperature of 15 degrees can cut your car’s battery life in half as the battery fluids evaporate at a higher rate in those sweltering summers, and AAA responds to thousands of dead battery situations every year.

-Check the brand out
+Check the Brand Out

 Duralast offers much of the same upside as DieHard (the same company makes both brands).
-Optima is pricier, but is a top-of-the-line battery that won't let you down.
+Optima is pricier, but it’s also a top-of-the-line battery that won't let you down.
 Even store brands offer quality batteries.
 Kirkland Signature from Costco and EverStart from Wal-Mart both test well in comparison to signature brands.

 Make Sure the Battery is Compatible